-FFI has been working in Cambodia since 1996.
-Its Siamese crocodile conservation activities primarily focus on the Cardamom Mountain Landscape.
-The Cambodian Crocodile Conservation Programme (CCCP) was co-founded in 2000 by FFI, the Government of Cambodia's Forestry Administration and concerned local communities with the explicit aim of saving the Siamese crocodile from extinction in the wild.
+The Cambodia Programme began in 1996 with a focus on the Cardamom mountains landscape, but since the programme has grown.
+Since 2000, FFI has been working with the Cambodian Crocodile Conservation Programme (CCCP) which it co-founded with the Government of Cambodia's Forestry Administration and concerned local communities with the explicit aim of saving the Siamese crocodile from extinction in the wild.

 ASAP Species That We Work On

 - Cao Vit Gibbon

 - Tonkin snub-nosed monkey

 - Northern white-cheeked gibbon

 FFI works in to conserve eight Critically Endangered or Endangered primates in Vietnam, and five Critically Endangered or Endangered species in Cambodia.

 FFI works both on specific and targeted, species conservation actions, and more generally to protect important habitat and landscapes, through setting up and/or helping to manage and protect national parks and reserves.
 Out actions are tailored to each site, and the local context, but our work can be generalised, as follows: